fredrkl/kargo-demo/README.md

 # Kargo Demo

 Demo setting up a multicluster CI/CD pipeline with Kargo.
+This repo is intended to control multiple clusters

 This repo uses [gitmoji](https://gitmoji.dev/) for commit messages.